Xinhao-Deng/Website-Fingerprinting-Library/README.md

 ### Training \& Evaluation

-We provide all experiment scripts for WF attacks on multiple datasets in the folder `./scripts/`.
+We provide all experiment scripts for WF attacks in the folder `./scripts/`.
 For example, you can reproduce the AWF attack on the DF18 dataset by executing the following command.

 ```sh
 bash scripts/AWF.sh